 Or Studio are a duo of designers and print-makers who established themselves as friends and visual communicators during their undergraduate studies at IADT.
 After a ten-year hiatus of studying abroad and working in various studios, Kate Brangan and Jo Little decided to pair their skills and resources to fill a gap in Dublin.

-Episode one: A Cause for Conversation
+Episode One: A Cause for Conversation

-To kickstart the first in a series of initiatives designed to address gender disparity in the creative industry, we invited Katie Kidd and Avril Delaney to chat about their self-initiated side project and their day jobs in the advertising industry.
+To kickstart the first in a series of projects designed to address gender disparity in the creative industry, we invited Katie Kidd and Avril Delaney to chat about their self-initiated side project and their day jobs in the advertising industry.